aramis-lab/clinica-pydra-freesurfer/docs/index.rst

 `FreeSurfer`_ is an open source package for the analysis and visualization of structural, functional, and diffusion neuroimaging data from cross-sectional and longitudinal studies.

-pydra-freesurfer provides Pydra tasks for running and composing FreeSurfer commands.
+clinica-pydra-freesurfer provides Pydra tasks for running and composing FreeSurfer commands.

 .. toctree::
    :maxdepth: 2